CALL FOR PAPERS

 – Any technical requirements for your presentation

 The selection of panels/papers will be made by the Organizing Committee and Scientific Committee.
-The decisions will be made public by the 30 September 2019.
+The decisions will be made public by October 25th, 2019 (new deadline).

 Languages of the Conference: English, French, Italian.

-Conference registration can be made until 31 October 2019 according to the guidelines https://www.eastap.com/registration/
+Conference registration can be made until November 15th, 2019 (new deadline) according to the guidelines https://www.eastap.com/registration/

 Registration includes free access to all shows and cultural events included in the Festival VIE 2020 (booking required).
 The full programme of Festival VIE 2020 events and artists will be available at https://www.viefestival.com/vie2020/, autumn 2019.